Dana Rishpy

 - Cherem, S. (2007) ‘DANA RISHPY SERIES’, Grupo Reforma.

+All persons (including family and non-family members) read these case files at your own discretion.
+Images or details within these files may be graphic or upsetting to readers.
+If you believe you may be effected, you should not continue further.
 The information offered through our Services is general information only.
 We make every effort to maintain the database and ensure the data is up-to-date and correct.
 However, we make no warranties or promises regarding the accuracy, validity, reliability, availability, or completeness of the data herein.
 Data is gathered primarily from NGOs, new articles, and Charity postings.
 This information is not intended for reliance.
-Under no circumstances will The Suitcase Detective or its owners & operators be liable for any problems that may result from using or reading this information.
+Under no circumstances will Never Quit Looking or its owners or operators be liable for issues that may result from using or reading this information.
 Continued use of our Services serves as evidence that you approve our Privacy Policies and Terms & Conditions.
+Images on this site may be graphic in that they may contain photos of the deceased made public by the coroner or police of the individual post-death in an effort to increase the likelihood of identification.
+You are forewarned and proceed from this point at your own risk.

 Please do NOT copy and paste text from our blog articles.
 We request that readers be directed to our site instead.
 This allows us to ensure out-of-date information is not being shared and that readers can access the reference list.
 If you would like to share a story, you can either use the social media buttons or share a link to this page.
 The images you are welcome to share.